-When you make a batch of muffins, more often than not, you will use the muffin mixing method, also known as the two bowl method.
-You mix your wet ingredients in one bowl, and your dry in a separate bowl, and then both are combined to form a thick batter.
+When you make a batch of muffins, more often than not, you will use the muffin mixing method, also known as the two-bowl method.
+You mix your wet ingredients in one bowl, and your dry ingredients in a separate bowl.
+Then both are combined to form a thick batter.

 This works especially well when you are making muffins with a liquid fat like canola oil.
 But when you are using butter, combining the melted butter with the wet ingredients (which are often fridge-cold), the butter can solidify, and the butter isn't evenly distributed in the batter at that point.

 I now mix my muffin batters a little differently, using the reverse creaming method, which is close to the two bowl method above, but with one difference: use room temperature butter (softened) and incorporate it into the dry until you form a coarse sand-like mixture.
 This way, you can ensure your butter is evenly distributed throughout the final muffin batter.

 The bonus with the reversed creaming method is that by mixing the butter with the dry ingredients, the fat will ensure less gluten development once the wet ingredients are introduced.
 Less gluten means a more tender muffin.
 One little change in a mixing method can have amazing results!

 I now use the reverse creaming method for most of my muffins.
 It's easy and it works well.

 For making streusel and crumble toppings, you can also mix the butter into the dry ingredients when it's cold, at room temperature, or melted.
 For this recipe, I use melted butter.
 It's very easy to incorporate with the dry ingredients of the streusel and form a coarse crumble that makes a great muffin topping.